 ·Creative testing framework with weekly ad-set decisions

-·Reporting dashboard tied to revenue, not just engagement
+·Reporting dashboard tied to revenue, not engagement counts

 ·Monday written summary